• Skip to main content

 • Lemon Dressing - This lemony orzo salad is made with a very simple vinaigrette, just fresh lemon juice, olive oil and salt and pepper to season the salad.
 Bottled lemon juice is fine too, although fresh lemon wedges are great to garnish the platter.
 Wait to toss the salad with dressing until just before serving.

 Step 1 - Start this recipe with the pine nuts to save yourself an extra pot to clean!
 In the pot you are going to boil the pasta, first toast the pine nuts over medium heat.
-This just takes a couple minutes so watch them and don't let them burn!

 Remove them to a bowl, then use the same pot to set water to boil for the orzo.
 Cook orzo for 7 minutes in boiling salted water and drain.